-Newfoundland is becoming an increasing popular destination for travelers – and, with good reason.
+Newfoundland is becoming an increasingly popular destination for travelers – and, with good reason.
 From breathtaking scenery to fascinating wildlife and incredibly friendly people, this easternmost Canadian offers the chance for an unforgettable escape.
-Before you go, consider these 20 must see and dos for your itinerary.
+Before you go, consider adding these must-see attractions to your itinerary.

 YOU'RE ALL SET!